Proxy Marriage | Immigration Laws for Virtual Weddings

-Although the pandemic might’ve seen a rise in interest in proxy marriages, the concept has existed for a while.
-However, just because a virtual wedding is possible doesn’t mean that USCIS will recognize that wedding for the purposes of a marriage-based green card.
+Although the pandemic saw a rise in interest in proxy marriages, the concept has existed for a while.
+However, just because a virtual wedding is possible doesn’t mean that USCIS will recognize that wedding as a marriage-based green card.
 Learn the intricacies of having USCIS recognize virtual weddings, proxy marriage state rules, and more through this post.
 Dealing with marriage immigration can be overwhelming but it doesn’t have to be.
 VisaNation attorneys can take care of all of your worries and prepare your marriage application to the highest standard.

 Reunite with Your Spouse Sooner